gmboowa/Bunya-ONT-Gen/README.md

-# BunyaGen: A Pipeline for Viral ONT Metagenomic Analysis
+# Bunya-ONT-Gen: A pipeline for viral ONT metagenomic analysis

 **BunyaGen** is a modular, end-to-end analysis pipeline designed for the characterization of viral genomes from Oxford Nanopore long-read metagenomic data.
 It is tailored for emerging and re-emerging viruses such as Bunyaviruses and supports everything from raw read quality control to phylogenetic tree construction.

 ---

-## Key Features
+## Key features

 - Optimized for Oxford Nanopore (ONT) long-read data
 - Quality control and filtering of metagenomic reads